The Sea of Data: What Really Trains Language Models?

 Sea of Data | Mar de Datos | Mar de Dados - Gemini

 • Dialogues and Conversations: Data from conversations and dialogues, extracted from sources like social media or chats, are important for teaching the model to generate text with a more natural and colloquial tone, mimicking human interaction.
+This ability to simulate realistic conversations is fundamental, as interpersonal communication is a crucial aspect for AI assistants to learn.

 More Than Words: The Role of Quality and Curation